 Now, when I am not walking, and if I don’t have clients to see or the house to clean for guests, I am happy to write / research all day.
 I have to remember to get up from the computer and stretch or I stiffen right up.

 I do not distinguish between types of writing: sometimes it is a review, sometimes a document; it could be a specialist article, a travel blog, or a postcard to my daughter in London – it feels creative; it is certainly pleasurable; t almost always takes longer than I anticipated!

 “Lock up your libraries if you like; but there is no gate, no lock, no bolt that you can set upon the freedom of my mind.” ― Virginia Woolf,

-I am a contributor to The Wee Review
+Much of the writing on this blog was done when I was a contributor to The Wee Review